vitaly-t/pg-promise/README.md

 };
 ```

+If the notification handler throws an error during `task-start` event, the task will not execute,
+and it will reject with that error.
+And if the handler throws an error while handling `task-finish` event,
+the task, even though executed successfully, will still reject with that error.

 For parameter `e` see documentation of the `query` event earlier.

-The library will suppress any error thrown by the handler and write it into the console.

 ---
 #### transact